 The DIRI Research Committee has been formed for the purpose of conducting basic and applied research.
 The Committee reviews research proposals and solicits donations to support meritorious research projects.
 We greatly appreciate your tax-deductible donations and your research proposals!

-The DIRI Research Committee is currently funding research being done by Eric Jacobson in collaboration with Harvard Medical School on Structural Integration for Chronic Low Back Pain.
+The DIRI Research Committee funded research being done by Eric Jacobson in collaboration with Harvard Medical School on Structural Integration for Chronic Low Back Pain, see the The Latest Research web page.

 Steve is a Staff Scientist, Benaroya Research Institute, Seattle, WA.
 Steve has degrees in Biology from the University of New Mexico and graduated from the Rolf Institute of Structural Integration in 1998.
 His research interests over 28 years have included mechanobiology, extracellular matrix and inflammation, and mechanisms of fibrosis.
 Steve also served on the Ida P. Rolf Research Foundation Science Advisory Council and has a private Rolfing® practice in Seattle, WA.